AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-26-the-method-of-least-squares.md

 If we plot these data points, we'll get the following graph:

-{% include picture.html img="data" ext="jpg" alt="Plotting the five data points we were given." %}
+{% include picture.html img="data" ext="png" alt="Plotting the five data points we were given." %}

 These points appear to follow a linear shape, but it's simply not possible to plot a straight line that fits all of the points.
 But clearly, we can draw a **best-fit line** that at least gets as close to all of the points as possible: